 *ATVs are not permitted in the park

-There are areas where hunting is prohibited in New River Gorge National River, including safety zones near public areas and the 800 acre section of the park at Grandview.
-Maps detailing hunting areas will be available here soon.
-Please check back.
+There are areas where hunting is prohibited in New River Gorge National Park and Preserve, including safety zones near public areas and the 800 acre section of the park at Grandview (these are all the areas designated as New River Gorge National Park.
+Hunting is permitted in any areas designated as National Preserve.
 Knowing your location and rules for that area are the hunter's responsibility.